Teyras/MT/text/chapters/110_analysis.md

   This workload tests random access memory reads, which is a very common memory access scheme in both real-world and synthetic workloads.
 - `sort`: Sorting a large integer array in the memory using both the insertion sort and quicksort algorithms.
-This workload tests random access memory reads and writes.
+This workload tests a combination of random access and sequential memory reads and writes.
 This memory access scheme is also common in many real-world and synthetic workloads.

 The inputs are generated randomly using the `shuf` command from GNU coreutils.
 Typically, we generate sets of numbers from a given range, chosen with